-Serious personal injuries, like the examples above, are more complicated, intricate and valuable than minor personal injury cases.
+Serious personal injury cases are more complicated, more intricate and more valuable than minor personal injury cases.

 How are serious personal injuries different than minor personal injuries?

-- Serious personal injuries may require surgeries, rehabilitation and significant treatment
+- Serious personal injuries might require surgeries, rehabilitation, and significant treatment

-- Serious personal injuries make things you did before the accident (such as working) very difficult or even impossible
+- Serious personal injuries can make things you did before the accident (such as working) very difficult or even impossible

-- Serious personal injuries cause lasting pain (physical and/or psychological) and
+- Serious personal injuries can cause lasting physical and/or psychological pain and

 - Their degree is not always immediately known

-- Minor injuries don't require surgeries nor significant treatment
+- Minor injuries don't require surgeries or significant treatment

-- Minor injuries cause pain and suffering that is not long lasting
+- Minor injuries cause pain and suffering that's not long-lasting

 - The degree of minor injuries is generally immediately known

-- Minor personal injury cases resolve quicker than serious personal injury cases
+- Minor personal injuries resolve quicker than serious personal injury cases

-This is why you should always seek the attention of a medical care provider after in any accident, to find out whether your injuries are serious or minor.
+This is why you should always seek the attention of a medical care provider after any accident, to find out whether your injuries are serious or minor.

 What accidents cause serious personal injury?

-But, you may still have a serious personal injury case even if it's not listed as one of the below serious personal injury examples.
+You may still have a serious personal injury case even if it's not listed as one of the below serious personal injury examples.

 - Pedestrian accidents